h2non/thread.js/README.md

 It's required to pass the original handler function in order to remove it

 #### Thread#maxTaskDelay
-Type: `number` Default: `10000`
+Type: `number` Default: `0`

 The maximum amount of time that a task can take in miliseconds.
-If the task computation time exceed, it will be exit as error
+If the task computation time exceed, it will be exit as error.

+By default this feature is disabled in order to avoid unnecessary computations

-This value will be applied to every task created by the current thread
+This value will be applied to every task which runs in the current thread or a pool of threads

 ```js
 var worker = thread()